Indicator

 Global California 2030 is an initiative that aims to prepare students with the language skills to participate in the global economy and create a multilingual California.

 Research suggests that bilingualism is an asset, pointing to benefits like meeting the demand for a multilingual workforce, economic benefits, and cognitive development.
 In 2016, Proposition 58 was approved by voters, removing barriers to implementing dual-language programs.
 Interest from California voters in these programs continued to grow since Proposition 58, which led to the creation of the Global California 2030 initiative.
-This initiative sets forth numerous goals to ensure a path to a multilingual state.
-For example, by 2030, Global California aims to enroll 50% of all K-12 students in programs that prepare them to be proficient in at least two languages.
-Moreover, by 2040, the goal is that 75% of students in K-12 become proficient in at least two languages to obtain a State Seal of Biliteracy.
-To meet these goals, the initiative also aims to significantly increase the number of bilingual instructors to 2,000 by 2030.
-Yet, obstacles to achieving the goals of the initiative persist such as the COVID-19 pandemic and teacher shortages.
-After they were forced to shift their priorities due to the COVID-19 pandemic, in 2021, schools began to re-visit their plans to expand bilingual programs.
-For example, EdSource’s article noted that while Los Angeles Unified School District was able to open its first dual immersion program in Japanese in 2021, the launch of a new Filipino dual immersion program in the district would have to be postponed due to the pandemic.
-In addition, advocates like Californians Together are calling for more investments to grow the bilingual teacher pipeline and address teacher shortages to ensure the goals of Global California can be met.
-To learn more about Global California 2030, read the California Department of Education’s report here.
-Read a fact sheet by the California Budget and Policy Center (CBPC) on the importance of supporting bilingualism here.
+This initiative sets forth two overarching goals to achieve a path to a multilingual state–enrolling 50% of all K-12 students in programs that prepare them to be proficient in at least two languages by 2030, and striving for 75% of graduating students to obtain a State Seal of Biliteracy (SSB) by 2040.
+To meet these goals, the initiative also aims to significantly increase the number of bilingual instructors to 2,000 by 2030 and increase access to bilingual education options like dual-immersion language programs that teach both English first-language and English Learner students in both English and another language.
+Additionally, there have been positive gains throughout the state such as legislation funding bilingual teacher development programs; the funding of dual language immersion programs in the San Joaquin Valley, Inland Empire, and Sierra Nevadas; and the expansion of Hmong language programs in Fresno schools.

 Photo Credit: California Department of Education